 - Equity exposure may range from 75% to 100%.

-- April 2017 High Yield and Equity Market Commentary by Randy Masel (April 11th)
+- April 2018 High Yield Market Commentary by Randy Masel (PDF)

-- January 2017 High Yield and Equity Market Commentary by Randy Masel (Jan.
-18th)
+- January 2018 High Yield Market Commentary by Randy Masel (January 18th)

-- October 2016 High Yield and Equity Market Commentary by Randy Masel (October12th)
+- October 2017 High Yield and Equity Market Commentary by Randy Masel (Oct.
+16th)

 The Tactical Equity Strategy composite includes all institutional and retail portfolios that are primarily invested in publicly traded equity-based Exchange Traded Funds, equities, and equity mutual funds with the goal of providing long-term capital growth.
 The strategy aims to generate competitive returns relative to its benchmark by using macroeconomic research and quantitative analysis to identify securities and sectors with greater potential for superior risk-adjusted returns.
 The strategy seeks to overweight those investments identified as attractive while avoiding or underweighting the sectors and securities with less potential for positive returns.
 The strategy also maintains a discipline designed to limit losses, but such a discipline does not eliminate the risk of loss.
 The benchmark is the S&P 500 Index.
 Closed account data is included in the Composite as mandated by the standards in order to eliminate a survivorship bias.